jazzband/djangorestframework-simplejwt/README.rst

 -------------------

 Simple JWT strives to implement its functionality in an object-oriented way.
-Some behavior can be customized through settings variables but it is expected that the rest will be handled through subclassing.
+Some behavior can be customized through settings variables, but it is expected that the rest will be handled through subclassing.
 Following from this, people wishing to customize the finer details of Simple JWT's behavior are expected to become familiar with the library's classes and the